 Students must take four courses (or “read for” four “papers”).
 Students may not take courses at Cambridge that duplicate or significantly overlap with courses they have taken at HLS.

-HLS will award 11-13 ungraded credits to students successfully completing four courses and providing appropriate documentation to HLS about tutorials, supplementary lectures, and independent structured research.
+HLS will award 11 to 13 ungraded credits to students successfully completing four courses and providing appropriate documentation to HLS about tutorials, supplementary lectures, and independent structured research.

 Please note that HLS credits are based on classroom hours; the credits that a course carries at Cambridge may not be comparable.
-Prior to finalizing his/her enrollment at Cambridge, a student must confirm with Sara Zucker that his/her proposed course load will allow Harvard to award the ungraded 13 credits (or fewer, if so determined).
+Prior to finalizing their enrollment at Cambridge, a student must confirm with Sara Zucker that their proposed course load will allow Harvard to award the ungraded 11 to 13 credits.

 These credits will be awarded if students fulfill the following conditions:

-If a student successfully completes these requirements, his/her Harvard transcript will reflect 11 to 13 credits (depending on the course load), graded “credit,” for study abroad work.
+If a student successfully completes these requirements, their Harvard transcript will reflect 11 to 13 credits (depending on the course load), graded “credit,” for study abroad work.
 These credits will be considered classroom credits and therefore not count against the HLS allowable maximum of non-classroom credits.
 The particular courses taken at Cambridge will not appear on the student’s Harvard transcript, nor will the grades for those courses.
-No credit for the Cambridge coursework will appear until the student submits and receives approval on the statement referred to above and his/her Cambridge transcript is received.
-It is the student’s responsibility to submit his/her foreign transcript to Sara Zucker, who will forward it to the Registrar’s Office.
-If a student fails any of his/her courses overseas, the number of credits received for studies abroad will be reduced proportionately.
+No credit for the Cambridge coursework will appear until the student submits and receives approval on the statement referred to above and their Cambridge transcript is received.
+It is the student’s responsibility to submit their foreign transcript, no later than July 15, to Sara Zucker, who will forward it to the Registrar’s Office.
+If a student fails any of their courses overseas, the number of credits received for studies abroad will be reduced proportionately.

 The number of credits a student has to complete in the fall semester upon return to HLS will depend entirely on the number of credits earned to date.
 The HLS J.D. degree requires a minimum of 52 credits across 2L and 3L years, and the credits earned while at Cambridge will be counted as classroom credits toward the 52-credit minimum.